BlackNurse: Determining vulnerability

 While running the test, attempt to use the network normally while watching the CPU usage of the firewall.

 Reasons for efficacy

-Because of the history of ICMP attacks (like Smurf Attack, Ping flood, Ping of death), many ICMP packets are commonly blocked on firewalls.
+Because of the history of ICMP attacks, many ICMP packets are commonly blocked on firewalls.
 However some ICMP packets are necessary to allow the network to work properly.
 Destination port unreachable is one of those packets that is required.

 Typically however, an attack will only be effective if the incoming traffic is greater than the bandwidth of the victim machine.
 In the case of BlackNurse however, the attack takes advantage of the processing logic in many firewalls for handling this traffic.

 This attack is important because it leverages a necessary component of internet traffic and because it doesn't require the use of a botnet to execute attacks.

 Impact

 Due to the low cost for the attack, because low bandwidth connections are common, this attack can be used very effectively.
 The original researchers at SOC TDC have noted that the attack is currently being used against clients on their own network.